menu

 Demographics

-The education level of McIntosh - Erskine citizens is a little higher than the average for US cities and towns: 22.59% of adults in McIntosh - Erskine have at least a bachelor's degree.
+The citizens of McIntosh - Erskine are slightly better educated than the national average of 21.84% for all cities and towns, with 23.98% of adults in McIntosh - Erskine having a bachelor's degree or advanced degree.

 The most common language spoken in McIntosh - Erskine is English.
 Other important languages spoken here include Russian and Italian.